devatraj/DNA-Sequence-Cancer-Diagnosis/README.md

 Model Training

 The model is trained using a Convolutional Neural Network (CNN) named MEDCNN.
 Three encoding methods (BPF, NCP, DPCP) are used to represent gene sequences as multidimensional feature matrices.

 Evaluation

 The model's performance is evaluated based on metrics such as accuracy, precision, recall, and F1 score.

 Results

 Provide insights into the model's predictions and any patterns discovered.

 Contributing

 Feel free to contribute by submitting issues, proposing new features, or enhancing the existing ones.

 License

+This project is licensed under the Apache license.

 Acknowledgements